 Any bar, restaurant, venue, or commercial establishment, that currently allows on-premises consumption of beer, wine, or alcohol, and remains open after midnight located within the city.
 This includes hotel accommodations.

 If your existing or new business meets the above criteria, you need to complete the LNE Permitting Process.

 Security & Management Plan: A plan describing days and hours of operation, crowd management, and the ratio of security personnel to occupants.
 For questions about the Security Plan, contact: Lt.
-Jim Byrne, Charleston Police Department - firstname.lastname@example.org or (843) 720-3924
+Corey Taylor, Charleston Police Department - firstname.lastname@example.org or (843) 720-3924.

 Beginning December 13, 2022, any new business must apply for an LNE permit under the new LNE ordinance.
 Existing LNEs must come into compliance with the new ordinance and reapply for an LNE Operational Permit by February 13, 2023.
 Review this LNE 1 Pager document for an overview of the new ordinance.